desolaterobot/bernhard/README.md

 SimplifyNext Agentic AI Hackathon

 ## Running steps for streamlit app:
-1. Install dependencies
+1. Install dependencies.
 ```
 pip install -r requirements.txt
 ```
-2. Run the streamlit app:
+2. Run the streamlit app as localhost.
 ```
 streamlit run app.py
 ```
-3. Should appear in browser as localhost
+3. There might be an error regarding "created_documents", just create a folder in your working directory with the same name.

 ## Running steps for vector.py:
 1. Install dependencies